Part of the Family Caregiver Support Series, sponsored by Home Instead, Inc., franchisor of the Home Instead Senior Care network.

 - Identify the potential risks associated with eating alone;

 - Describe the nutritional guidelines for older adults; and,

 - Recommend tips and resources for ways to cook nutritious meals for one.

 Lakelyn Hogan, MS, MBA, is a gerontologist and caregiver advocate for Home Instead Senior Care and a doctoral candidate at the University of Nebraska–Omaha, studying Social Gerontology.

-Shannon Muhs has been a registered dietitian since 1996.
-She is a member of the Academy of Nutrition and Dietetics.
-She has served in elected leadership positions for both the state and local professional organizations.
-Shannon has worked for Hy-Vee, Inc. for over 14 years.
+Shannon Muhs has been a registered dietitian since 1996, is a member of the Academy of Nutrition and Dietetics and has worked for Hy-Vee, Inc. for more than 14 years.
 She has diverse experience that includes weight management, diabetes, IBS and the FODMAP diet, food intolerances, menu planning and eating disorders.
 She has received advanced training in wellness coaching, adult weight management and the Low FODMAP diet for Irritable Bowel Syndrome.
-She is a member of Dietitians in Integrative and Functional Medicine and works to stay aware of nutrition/diet trends and scientific research through continuing professional education and training.